elixirschool/elixirschool/lessons/specifics/ecto.md

 ## Models

 Now that we have our migration we can move on to the model.
-Models define our schema, helper methods, and our changesets, we'll cover changesets more in the next sections.
+Models define our schema, helper methods, and our changesets.
+We'll cover changesets more in the next sections.

 For now let's look at what the model for our migration might look like: